-This position will serve as the Nutrition Program Educator for Cornell Cooperative Extension Association of St. Lawrence County and will implement the Expanded Food and Nutrition Education Program (EFNEP) and assigned nutrition programming, including Eat Smart New York (ESNY), for a menu of existing educational programs and activities for low income individuals and families.
+This position will serve as the Nutrition Program Educator for Cornell Cooperative Extension Association of St. Lawrence County and will implement the Expanded Food and Nutrition Education Program (EFNEP) and other assigned nutrition programming for a menu of existing EFNEP educational programs and activities for low income individuals and families.
 This position will be responsible for the delivery of established EFNEP educational programming and activities, both on-site and off-site in accordance with the Nutrition Program Area's Plan of Work to include, but not limited to: one-on-one teaching, home visitation, demonstrations, newsletters, tours, and group workshops.
 Program topics will include, but are not limited to: food and nutrition throughout the lifecycle, breastfeeding education, food safety, food preparation, and basic budgeting.
 This position will also coordinate all administrative aspects of the EFNEP Program, and will assist the Youth and Family Team Leader with program marketing efforts as assigned.
 This position is part of a regional effort and may include multi-county responsibilities.

 IMPORTANT INFORMATION FOR APPLICANTS: